-With the beneficial role of doorbells to home security, every homeowner wants to have it at the front door.
+With the protective role of doorbells to home security, every homeowner wants to have it at the front door.

 But as a doorbell expert, I will guide you on doorbell wiring, and also show you diagrams on how to wire a doorbell perfectly.

-We have two types of doorbell, wired and wireless doorbells (battery operated).
-Wireless system don’t need wiring, they are battery powered.
+We have two types of doorbells, wired and wireless (battery operated).
+Wireless systems don’t need wiring, they are battery powered.
 All you can do is to mount the bell button at the door, and plug-in the chime to a socket.